 I created a word wall tiles for each of the important vocabulary that I chose: addend, addition, difference, dividend, division, divisor, minus, multiplication, obelus, operation, plus, product,quotient, subtraction, sum, times.
 I hung these around the room and reviewed the words with students, who repeated them after me.
 Students then received a definition sheet with the vocabulary words missing.
 They did a gallery walk to complete their definitions worksheet.

 Then, students returned to their table groups and worked together to complete a vocabulary sort:

 Students really gained a lot from this activity, and I have heard them using the vocabulary correctly.
 Plus, how many folks know that the division symbol is called an obelus?
 I know 90 4th graders who do and will never forget!!
 You can extend this activity even farther for your low level students by having them illustrate each of the terms (they can can look at your word wall examples/pictures for ideas).

 I also created a Math Operations Read-and-Retell activity that requires students to read a short reading about the mathematical operations, symbols, and results of operations.
 Students write the bold vocabulary words on the right-hand side of the page, then fold the page over and retell what they read to a partner using the vocabulary words.
 Finally, students re-read the story and summarize it using the same vocabulary words again.

 This activity requires students to read, write, listen to and speak the vocabulary words, all in one activity.
 Also included is the vocabulary sort shown above!
-I'm making this activity available to you FREE in my TpT store.
+I'm making this activity available to you for just $1 in my TpT store.
 Just click the button below to download!